PabloCorso/elma-tcg/README.md

 Only online Kuskis that are not already playing a battle or after battle can enter an ongoing battle.
 By default, a Kuski cannot enter a battle on a level added by itself.
 Kuskis that enter a battle or after battle are still considered as online.

 When a battle ends, the Kuskis that were playing that battle go into an after battle on the same level.
-At this point, the points for each Kuski are calculated and summed to the player's total points.
+Then, the points for each Kuski are calculated and summed to the player's total points.

 A battle cannot be started if there was an ongoing battle at the beginning of the turn.
 As consequence, right after a battle has ended, if there is a new level card on the queue waiting to be started, it will wait one turn before being started as a new battle.